OSGConnect/tutorial-ScalingUp-R/README.md

 Note the `queue 100`.
 This tells Condor to enqueue 100 copies of this job as one cluster.
 Also, notice the use of `$(Cluster)` and `$(Process)` to specify unique output files.
 HTCondor will replace these with the Cluster and Process ID numbers for each individual process within the cluster.
+Let's make the `log` directory that will hold these files for us.

+	$ mkdir log

 Now it is time to submit our job!
 You'll see something like the following upon submission: